jambonrose/django-improved-user/docs/quickstart_contrib.rst

 .. code:: console

-    $ pip install -r requirements.txt
-    $ python setup.py develop
+    $ uv sync

-To run the test suite on a single version of Django (assuming you have a version of Django installed), run the ``runtests.py`` script from the root of the project.
+To run the test suite on a single version of Django, run the ``runtests.py`` script from the root of the project.

 .. code:: console

-    $ python runtests.py
+    $ uv run python runtests.py

 You can limit tests or pass paramaters as when using ``manage.py test``.

 .. code:: console

-    $ ./runtests.py tests.test_basic -v 3
+    $ uv run ./runtests.py tests.test_basic -v 3

 If you have all of the supported Python versions installed, you may use ``nox`` to run all linters and test the